Patagonia, Argentina – Chile

 • Beagle Channel Cruises: You’ll catch sight of critters like penguins, sea lions, and a bunch of sea life.

-• End of the World Train: This epic train ride showcases the area’s cool history and wicked nature.
+• End of the World Train: This epic train ride showcases the area’s rich history and stunning natural beauty.

 Fitz Roy Range (Argentina)

-Mount Fitz Roy, or Cerro Chaltén as some folks call it, stands tall in Los Glaciares National Park.
+Mount Fitz Roy, also known as Cerro Chaltén, stands tall in Los Glaciares National Park.
 Its bumpy outline is super popular with people who dig hiking and climbing.
 The main things to do include:

-• Laguna de los Tres Trek: This challenging walk pays off with excellent mountain top views.
+• Laguna de los Tres Trek: This challenging walk is well worth it, offering excellent mountain top views.

 • El Chaltén: This cool mountain village is called the “trekking capital of Argentina” a lot.